 Mrs Huggett gives regular reports to the Committee regarding the progress of children with SEND.
 (This report does not refer to individual children; confidentiality is maintained at all times.)
 The named Academy Committee member for SEND works with Mrs Huggett to evaluate our SEND provision on an ongoing basis and plan for future development.
-The Committee may contribute to agreeing priorities for spending within the SEND budget, with the overall aim of ensuring that all children have access to the support they need in order to make progress.
+The overall aim of the Academy Committee is to ensure that all children have access to the support they need in order to make progress.
 Members often attend training sessions and INSET with school staff to ensure their knowledge is up-to-date.